 This component can be easily spotted on a motherboard as it commonly looks like a metal cube.
 It is also known as an insulator.

 It serves two functions.
 It can store and filter power.
 It does a lot to control the overall quality of the power.

-Essentially, a choke takes the high frequency power coming in from the PWM and turn it into a stable 60Hz frequency usable by the CPU and other components.
+Essentially, a choke takes the high frequency power coming in from the PWM and turns it into a stable 60Hz frequency usable by the CPU and other components.

 The quality of a choke greatly determines how well the motherboard can withstand overclocking.

 4. The Capacitors (Part of VRM) – Stores and Filters Power

 This is a common electrical component used in many electronic devices to store energy in an electric field and when required it can discharge this energy into the circuit they’re connected to.

 For a VRM and it corresponding power phase, it serves the same purpose.
 It stores the current received from the choke and supplies just the amount as needed by the CPU, the rest is discharged or released via the ground.

 In the process of supplying the energy to the CPU, the capacitor further filters out any spikes and ripples in the current.
 Thus smoothing out the quality of the energy delivered.

 A good VRM will most certainly make use of high standard and high quality capacitors.
 These include capacitors branded as Solid Capacitors, Hi-C Capacitors etc.